The Small Business Guide To Preventing Chargebacks (& How To Fight Chargebacks When They Happen)

 Chargeback rules are weighed heavily in favor of the consumer – not the merchant.
 While we strongly encourage you to defend yourself against any chargeback that you feel is unfair or possibly fraudulent, realize that the odds are stacked against you.
 In fact, fewer than one in five chargebacks are resolved in favor of the merchant.

 12 Essential Tips For How To Avoid Chargebacks

 While the chargeback resolution process strongly favors customers, it’s not entirely one-sided.
 With your odds of prevailing in a chargeback investigation being so low, your best bet is to avoid getting into this situation in the first place.
 Here are some common-sense tips for preventing chargebacks:

 1) Communicate With Your Customers

-Many chargebacks can be easily avoided or even rectified if there is open communication between the consumer and the merchant.
-This works both ways: Consumers should always at least attempt to resolve the situation through communication with the merchant before resorting to requesting a chargeback.
+Many chargebacks can be easily avoided or rectified if there is open communication between the consumer and the merchant.
+This works both ways: Consumers should always attempt to resolve the situation through communication with the merchant before resorting to requesting a chargeback.
 This step is particularly important for eCommerce merchants, who never get to meet their customers in person.

 How do you do this?
-For retail merchants, posting clear refund policies in your store and on your website (if you have one) is a must.
+For retail merchants, posting clear refund policies in your store and on your website is a must.
 Verbally explaining these policies to your customers before finalizing a sale can also be beneficial.
 Online merchants will have to settle for posting refund information on their websites, but you should make an effort to make it as easy as possible for a customer to find this information.
 In either case, the goal is to clarify the refund procedure before a customer completes a purchase.